 2. You must earn $50,000 or less per year from the sale of the above food items.

 3. No health department or local government authority can regulate your production of these items.
 There are no licenses, registration, or permits required by state law.
-(With the exception of a food handler's card, see item 10.)
+(With the exception of basic food handler's certification, see item 10.)